turingschool/gear-up/m1_citizenship/session_3_personal_story.markdown

 * What are the ways that you could bring your unique values, perspective, skills into a team in order to make it even better?
 * What could be challenges (or what are challenges you have already faced) when entering a new team?

-^^ We'll have students discuss values/norms in their group retro and create a cohort list of norms?